SilvRHat/Multi_verse-DeliveryService/README.md

 -   MouseWheel                  Zoom In/ Out
 -   Right Mouse Button          Move Camera (DEV MODE)
 -   Middle Mouse Button         Move Camera (DEV MODE)

-## Documentation
-The following documents some of my design considerations, implementation, and why this project deserves an A grade.
+-   Scroll Wheel                Zoom In/ Out

-## Game Lore
+## Project Review
-Coding what you like is fun - seriously!
-So in addition to code documentation I wanted to give personality, life, history to the project by introducing a backstory/ narrative/ lore section to the header files of all level source code.

-### Summary
+My project review demonstrates the technology/ framework of my project.
+This includes:
+- Mouse-Based Camera Controller
+- Instances/ objects including (line, plane, circle, cube, sphere, cone, frustum)
+- Drawing pipeline (scene to render, objects to cull, animations to play, etc.)
+- Simple shader
+- Simple scene

+In the last week I plan on adding the majority of my content, including:
+- Scene 'jumping' (Portal logic)
+- Character
+- 4 more scenes (all fully planned out with concept art)
+    - Chracter home universe (half-built room)
+    - Expansion of my hw4; torri gate/ waterfall scene
+    - Igloo village
+    - Technology city
+- New Shaders

+PROGRESS STATEMENT: I'm behind in my project's visual content - I had attempted a lot of setup converting my code structure to work with glfw and OpenGL 3.0+, without a good knowledge/estimate of the time it would take.
+However, I feel that this setup has greatly benefited my knowledge of graphics concepts/tools; and enabled powerful development for this game.

+Some components I'm proud of:
+- Camera controller; Is mouse based allowing easy viewing & quick development.
+Built with custom 4D matrix operations and contains 2 positions (viewing position, and a pivot position).
+A public function allows other code to retrieve both positions, which can be made to set the character position.
+- Signal Pattern; I've involved signals in various pieces of my code which allow the dynamic binding/unbinding of functions (similar to callbacks).
+Each scene/verse invokes a signal when rendered allowing animations per object to run.
+This can also be used to supliment billboards, where the rotation is set the same as the camera.
+- Rendering pipeline: In my render.c file, I enable rendering a scene by an array of object data.
+This will allow me to find all scenes I need to render, offsets to make, and the rending of many dynamic scenes for portal logic.
+In this process I can cull objects.
+- VAO/VBO based objects: I've drawn many of the simple objects in VBOs often using triangle-strips to reduce vertices.
+Certain objects (such as spheres) allow specification on the number of vertices; which I've standarized allowing for VBO reuse in addition to custom generation of objects.

+Additional:
+This project has been the most fun coding I've done in a while - and I've enjoyed putting a lot of freetime into it.
+I plan on using this as a launching piece in my career, publishing it and showcasing it in my portfolio.
+I'm happy to work on this past the semester and deadline, but I've found this has made me patient in progress on deliverables.
+In your feedback, please feel free to let me know a good way to combat this and adjut my focus to be successful in the final deliverable - as I know I may have shifted off track.

+OpenGL concepts used:
+- OpenGL Geometry instancing [For performance]
+- Geometry shaders [For visual effects]

 ### OpenGL 4.0
 My project uses the OpenGL 3+ Syntax/ Core Profile - in which many of the OpenGL 2.0 concepts we've learned in class have been deprecated.
-I though to provide some insight and reasoning on why I pursued this path.
+I though to provide some insight and reasoning on why I pursued this path, because it did take a lot of time for the setup of basic elements.
  - Did I really need OpenGL 4.0 for my project?
-No. Absolutely Not.
-OpenGL 2.0 is incredibly versatile on its own and I have no doubt that I would have been able to accomplish a lot without OpenGL 3+.
-This implementation took at least a full 2 days of setup.
+No. OpenGL 2.0/ Fixed pipeline is incredibly versatile on its own and I have no doubt that I would have been able to accomplish a lot without OpenGL 3+.
  - So why?
-Well, I love programming and especially graphics - and I wanted to get into the low level pieces and get a deep understanding of many graphics concepts beyond whats taught in class.
+Well, I really I wanted to get into the low level pieces and get a deep understanding of many graphics concepts beyond whats taught in class.
 And I did!
-I learned how I should use VAOs/ VBOS, how they differ, the internal mechanics of shaders, how to use transformation matrices for everything, and more.
+I learned how I should use VAOs/ VBOS, how they differ, the internal mechanics of shaders, how to use transformation matrices for everything, and a lot more.
  - What I gained?
-Performance Control.
+Pipeline Control (which I greatly plan on using).
 Building a customized pipeline - I was able to utilize VAO/VBOs to save computation cost.
-Current shader concepts including geometrey/ dessolation shaders.
-A possible strong background for the Advanced Computer Graphics class.

-### Time Spent
-Sunday 11/21/2021
-Driving Home in Car: Designed core functionality structure on glfw

-Monday 11/22/2021
-Spent day building camera controller

-Tuesday 11/23/2021
-Spent day defining core render structure - building render controller and instance standard for rendering part instances in a verse instance designated anywhere on map.

-Wednesday 11/24/2021
-Spent day working out OpenGL compatability - rendering a scene with OpenGL 4.0 with emission shader.

-Thursday 11/25/2021
-Build out primitatives - and drawing procedures for each

-### Process
-32 (working) hours into this project I realize I still am working on setup and code not directly visible in a final product - in fact I actually have no code for objects/visuals displayed in my deliverable (minus an emission shader).
-And I am very happy in my progress - in which I've built a robust framework for large-scale development with full compataibility to new OpenGL and GLSL developments.
-My first milestone was creating a camera controller - that mirrored Blender's camera controller for quick 3D modeling.
-I sourced logic from previous homeworks to achieve this, but had completely redone the source code using a linear algebra library.
-Next, I began to work on building a standardized way for creating world heirachrys full of parts - so that through portal jumps any arbitrary world could be rendered (instead of a fixed relation between every game part).
-From there, I expanded on developing my program to work with OpenGL 4.0, so that I would have full ability to OpenGL 4.0 GLSL syntax, efficient VAO/VBO logic, and an up-to-date/ background of OpenGL 4.0.
-This took a day on its own entirely, as I spent most of it trying to render the basic scene I had tested my camera controller on.

-# Documentation Notes
-## 11/22/2021

-I had not initially expected the amount of setup this project would require.
-So I thought I'd expand on that here.

-### GLFW Library
-In previous projects, we have used glut as a utility library for input mapping/etc. However, in implementing this game - I had wanted more control for designing a game loop in addition to additional input controls.
-This shifted focus to using glfw or sdk - where glfw seemed most ideal, as it is maintained well and has a focused usage.
-This required the rewriting low-level structure of my program.

-### Camera Controller
-My Camera controller went through significant changes - improving readability and OpenGL Dependencies.
-First, I've defined a 'cameraStep' function to handle the updates between frames of all camera contexts.
-This will calculate the CFrame using two DOF (azimuth and inclination angles)

-### OpenGL 4.0 Style
-Starting this project and building a library of simple objects to start world-building, I set out to use the OpenGL 4.0 style for various reasons.
-- Most importantly, I wanted the program to be very efficient in CPU and GPU usage so that I could be ambitious with the detail in my scenes and shaders.
-Thus, I wanted my objects to use VAOs/ VBOs so that they may be cached in VRAM by OpenGL.
-- I had also sourced a linear algebra library, which satisfied one of the largest pre-requisites to the OpenGL syntax.

-### Build Scene Data Once & Render Later
-Instead of rendering the scene by calling object functions (cube, sphere, etc.) - what I did here was build an array of objects that contains any needed data to be rendered later on a seperate function call.
-This allows a few things to happen:
-- Object Culling
-- Easy map/scene rendering multiple times in various spots
-- Simple Animation via Signal Patterns
-- Possible loading/unloading if levels become very large
+Current shader concepts including geometrey shaders (which I plan on using).
+And a STRONG/ versatile codebase, objects are often built once and rendered/drawn when needed on a per-part basis.